BJConway/thm_writeups/challenges/zeno/zeno.md

 ## 1: Enumeration - rustscan, nmap, gobuster

-Having launched the box, we run rustscan following by an nmap version scan of the discovered ports (22, 12340) :
+Having launched the box, we run rustscan followed by an nmap version scan of the discovered ports (22, 12340) :

 ```console
 ┌──(kali㉿kali)-[~/Documents/tthm/zeno]